minetest/minetest/doc/lua_api.md

       -- The version information is provided by the client and may be spoofed or -- inconsistent in engine forks.
-You must not use this for checking -- feature availability of clients, please use protocol_version whenever -- it is possible.
+You must not use this for checking -- feature availability of clients.
+Instead, do use the fields -- `protocol_version` and `formspec_version` where it matters.
-      -- Use this ONLY as a last resort!!! major = 0,                      -- major version number minor = 4,                      -- minor version number
-      patch = 10,                     -- patch version number
+      -- These version fields may only be used for analysis purposes. major = 0,                      -- major version number minor = 4,                      -- minor version number patch = 10,                     -- patch version number